Horlarwumhe/glass/docs/template.rst

 Filters
 --------
 Filters are python function that modify value(s) of variables in the template.
 Values after ``|`` are filters.
-They takes the variable as argument.
+They take the variable as argument.

 see :ref:`create custom filter <custom-filter>` to create new template filter.